-- · 75% of our directors are independent - Separate Chairman of the Board and Chief Executive Officer - Executive sessions of independent directors held without the participation of management - Independent directors chair the audit, compensation and nominating and corporate governance committees - Ability to engage with independent consultants or advisors - No compensation committee interlocks or compensation committee engagement in related party transactions in 2022 - Exchange agreement with our Chairman of the Board, as we believe it is in the best interests of our company and stockholders not to have a single stockholder with control over greater than 50% of our aggregate voting power.
-See "Certain Relationships and Related Party Transactions-Exchange Agreement with John C. Malone"
+- · 86% of our directors are independent - Executive sessions of independent directors held without the participation of management - Independent directors chair the audit, compensation and nominating and corporate governance committees - Ability to engage with independent consultants or advisors - No compensation committee interlocks or compensation committee engagement in related party transactions in 2024 - Exchange agreement with our Chairman of the Board, Chief Executive Officer and President, as we believe it is in the best interests of our company and stockholders not to have a single stockholder with control over greater than 50% of our aggregate voting power.
+See "Certain Relationships and Related Party Transactions -Exchange Agreement with John C. Malone"